karoldziadkowiec/Planner/README.md

 Technologies used in the project: C#, .NET, MySQL.

-Features of project: registering, logging in, editing the profile, deleting the profile, displaying team members, adding a new project, tasks by entering the name and description about it, viewing task's information, editing task's information, logging out.
+Features of the project: registering, logging in, editing the profile, deleting the profile, displaying team members, adding a new project, tasks by entering the name and description about it, viewing task's information, editing task's information, logging out.

 Leader's side:
 ![Login Page](https://github.com/karoldziadkowiec/Planner/blob/master/photos/1.png)